YXTang03/UCL_Drug_Design_Notebook/0924_introduction/Bio-info dbs_.md

 Also, be aware of **Low complexity regions**.
 Low complexity regions are regions composed of highly duplicated regions, which are commonly observed in hydrophobic regions of transmembrane proteins.
 A BLAST search may hit these sequences and yield high scores, but be devoid of biological meaning.

 ## **MSA**

+## **Bioinformatics as evolutionary analysis**

+### Concepts to be clear: Homolog, Paralog, and Ortholog

+- Homolog: Two genes sharing the same ancestor are homologous.
+- Paralog: homologs found within an organism.
+- Ortholog: homologs found between organisms.

+### Mutation under molecule-level aspect

+The predominant mutations are detrimental, with organisms being purified in turn.
+The remained mutations can either be neutral in phenotype (randomly accepted) or positive.

+#### Mutation at genetic level

+- Substitution (silent, missense, or nonsense)
+- Insertion
+- Deletion

+#### Mutation at chromosomal level
+- Deletion
+- Translocation and inversion
+- Gene conversion
+- Duplication

+There are various possible fates of the gene which undergoes a duplication:

+- Exerting the same effect as the original gene.
+- Being "muted": lose expression ability.
+- Evolving to undertake new biology functions.

 [^1]: the usually case is that k=3, which means the whole table contains $20^3$ trigram residue tuples.